-JavaScript window object methods are used to perform specific tasks like opening, maximizing, minimizing the window, etc.
+JavaScript window object methods perform specific tasks like opening, maximizing, minimizing the window, etc.

 List of the most commonly used window object methods: